KayDes1gn/Responsive-Design-Winter-2025/week-6-notes.md

 #### iNaturalist QR Codes

 Add these QR codes to your page layout.
+They can be links for mobile/web, but can be scannable QR codes for hallway displays.

 - [iNaturalist JAC Site](./week-6/jac-qrcode.png)
 - [iNaturalist Android App Store](./week-6/inaturalist-android-qrcode.png)